Workiva/react_testing_library/doc/migration_guides/expectations.md

 )(state.displayValue)
 ```

 So instead of checking what the value of `state.displayValue` is, we can check the text content of the `output` div!
-Then for `sumWasLastOp`, we need to check styles on that same containor.
+Then for `sumWasLastOp`, we need to check styles on that same container.

 Taking all three of those points into account, here is the new test: